-Presently, we believe this is a "fat pitch" chance to pick up the pace of gradual accumulation of US dollar debasement winners such as the main gold miner ETF.
+Presently, we believe this is a "fat pitch" chance to pick up the pace of gradual accumulation of US dollar debasement winners such as the main gold miner ETF, which is now off 14% since late May.
 A wide range of other natural resource-oriented securities have also come down hard and appear to be excellent long-term values.
-This includes those in the aluminum, graphite and agricultural sub-sectors, as well as, potentially, platinum plays.
+This includes those in the aluminum, graphite, and agricultural sub-sectors, as well as, potentially, platinum plays.